Bharat (film): Box office

 Bharat's opening day domestic collection was ₹42.30 crore.
 This is the highest opening day collection for Salman Khan.
-On the second day it's screenings dipped in multiplexes, yet remained strong in single-screen theatres and earned 31 crore – raising the total to Rs 78.87 crore.
+On the second day, its screenings dipped in multiplexes, yet remained strong in single-screen theatres and earned 31 crore – raising the total to Rs 78.87 crore.
 As of 25 September 2019, with a gross of ₹251.27 crore in India and ₹74.31 crore overseas, the film has a worldwide gross collection of ₹325.58 crore.

 Bharat is the fifth highest grossing Bollywood film of 2019.
 Based on domestic net collection the film is among top twenty in the list of Hindi films with highest domestic net collection.